Summary

 - feet and legs.

-The rash associated with mpox may involve vesicles, pustules, pimples or ulcers.
-The number of lesions varies.
+The rash may involve vesicles, pustules, pimples or ulcers and the number of lesions can vary.
 The rash may change and go through different stages, like chickenpox, before finally becoming a scab that falls off.

-Other mpox symptoms can include general symptoms that can occur before or alongside the rash, such as:
+Other symptoms that can occur before or alongside the rash, include:

 - fevers